 Bass Trombone -

 Mostly used in larger ensembles (Big Bands).
-More common to be a "double" for a trombone player.
+Common to be a "double" for a trombone or tuba player.
 Plays lower than Trombone.

 Dave Bargeron from Blood Sweat & Tears "doubled" on

 Bass Trombone (and Tuba).
 Also used in the Jazz-Rock band Matrix.
 The bass trombone plays the 4th trombone part in a big band.

 It is common for woodwind players to "double" on other saxes.
 Flute and Clarinet are the most common non-sax doubles for sax players.

 Some big bands expect sax players to double on flute and clarinet.
 Bari sax doubles on bass clar.
 There are many other woodwind instruments to double on.

 Plays the lead. (remember rule 1).
 Best comibined with another instrument.
 Flute/flugel, flute/trumpet w/harmon mute, flute/trombone.

 Kenny G made this horn popular.
 Not a common instrument in a section unless playing the lead line,

 used more as a solo instrument.
 Used in Jazz.